Are you looking for a list of the best things to do near Cairns with kids? Let us help!

 What to do in Cairns with kids

-To help you figure out the best things to do when visiting the Cairns region, we have broken our list into 5 sections:
+To help you figure out the best things to do when visiting the Cairns region, as well as things to do in Cairns with family, we have broken our list into 5 sections:

 - Adventurous activities and tours